-Resume that includes employment history, professional experience/skills and volunteer/service experience.
+Resume or CV that includes employment history, professional experience/skills and volunteer/service experience.

 Note: The GRE requirement for the MPH program Fall 2021 application has been waived.
 However, applicants with a GPA below 3.0 are strongly encourage to submit GRE test scores if available.

 To apply to this program: